Xarelto, 15 mg 98 pcs

 GGTA activity

-Elevated concentration of conjugated bilirubin (with or without concomitant elevation of ALT activity)
+Increased concentration of conjugated bilirubin (with or without a concomitant increase in ALT activity)

-Bleeding after procedures performed (including postoperative anemia and bleeding from
+Hemorrhages after procedures (including postoperative anemia and bleeding from

 Vascular pseudoaneurysmC